butlerx/wetty/docs/nginx.md

-## Run WeTTy behind nginx
+## Run WeTTY behind nginx

-As said earlier you can use Nginx to add https to WeTTy.
+As said earlier you can use Nginx to add https to WeTTY.

-**Note** that if your proxy is configured for https you should run WeTTy without SSL
+**Note** that if your proxy is configured for https you should run WeTTY without SSL

-If you configure nginx to use a base path other than `/WeTTy`, then specify that path with the `--base` flag, or the `BASE` environment variable.
+If you configure nginx to use a base path other than `/wetty`, then specify that path with the `--base` flag, or the `BASE` environment variable.

-The following confs assume you want to serve WeTTy on the url `example.com/wetty` and are running WeTTy with the default base and serving it on the same server
+The following confs assume you want to serve WeTTY on the url `example.com/wetty` and are running WeTTY with the default base and serving it on the same server

 For a more detailed look see the